 At the intersection of each scene row with the date column, you will make the cell black (background) and put an “x.”
 That’s important, as you will see in a bit when we get to cards.
 As you start filling in the cells, you are defining the timeline of your novel.

-Lots of people love the way that index cards look like when outlining.
+Lots of people love the way that index cards look when outlining.
 I thought this could be rather cool to have here.
-So, I created a fully-automated Cards tab.
+So, I created a fully automated Cards tab.
 It draws all its data from the Scenes list without any intervention.
 Here’s a snapshot:

-And here is a more detailed anatomy of an index card:
+And here is more detailed anatomy of an index card:

-If you used the Acts column in the Scene list, as I explained above, the sheet would automatically color-code your card headers with different colors for Act 1, 2, and 3.
+If you used the Acts column in the Scene list, as I explained above, the sheet would automatically color-code your card headers with different colors for Acts 1, 2, and 3.

 After you finish your scenes, don’t forget to use the filter on column V and un-check the “No.” That will hide any blank cards.
 This sheet prints in landscape mode by default, and you will get 20 cards per page.
 If you move rows around in your Scene List, the cards will update automatically.